dannybynum/GroupCapstone/README.md

 ---

+## Update Aug-18, Danny, 9am ET - Viewing Feedback From Submission

+Took a screenshot below showing a few rostopics being echo'd along with the playback of the bag file we received for feedback.
+All the screenshot confirms is that they did enable "drive by wire(dbw)" and that our pedal command stayed at 0.0 ->which is as expected based on the video feedback.

+Here are a few useful steps and commands that I used to play this feedback.
+(1) Open workspace and navigate to "/opt" directory since workspace directory has file size limit (2) download the files directly to the workspace using `wget https://udacity-selfdrivingcar.s3.amazonaws.com/reviews/1937917_1565909714.zip`
+(3) unzip the files with `unzip 1937917_1565909714.zip` (4) still within workspace open a terminal and type `roscore` and enter, and type `rosbag play -l /opt/XYZ.bag`  (full path to bag file)
+(5) Then open up the desktop (click button go to desktop) (6) Open a terminal/terminator and type `rviz` and hit enter.
+(7) Once rviz opens go to its menu-bar and select "File-> Open Config" and navigate to /home/workspace/default.rviz (8) Now echo some topics - go to directory /home/workspace/CarND-Capstone/ros and type `source /devel/setup.sh` (do this for any new terminal window opened)
+(9) Now type `rostopic echo /vehicle/dbw_enabled` and repeat step8 in another window and then type `rostopic echo /vehicle/throttle_cmd`

+![alt text][image6]

 ## Update Aug-12, bob, 12 am PT - updates on real model
 * updated the classifier portion for real traffic light detection.
 Now it can detect both red/green light with the provided bag files.